Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Theory for photoemission measurement

-Here $\omega_{\mathbf{q}}$ is the frequency of the incident photon, $\varepsilon_{\mathbf{k}}^{(I)}$ is the energy of the excited electron in the intermediate state after one photon absorption, and $\varepsilon_{\mathbf{k}}^{(V)}$ is the energy of the emitted electron outside the target matter. $U(\mathbf{k}_1, \mathbf{k}_2, \mathbf{q}_1; \omega_1)$ is the Fourier transformation of $U(\mathbf{k}_1, \mathbf{k}_2, \mathbf{q}; t_1-t_2)$ as shown in Eq. (\ref{eqnB.3}).
+Here $\omega_{\mathbf{q}}$ is the frequency of the incident photon, $\varepsilon_{\mathbf{k}}^{(I)}$ is the energy of the excited electron in the intermediate state after one photon absorption, and $\varepsilon_{\mathbf{k}}^{(V)}$ is the energy of the emitted electron. $U(\mathbf{k}_1, \mathbf{k}_2, \mathbf{q}_1; \omega_1)$ is the Fourier transformation of $U(\mathbf{k}_1, \mathbf{k}_2, \mathbf{q}; t_1-t_2)$ as defined by Eq. (\ref{eqnB.3}).
+It is clearly shown from Eq. (\ref{eqn2.10}) that $V_2$ involves only partial terms of the electron-electron interaction $V_{2,T}$ in one coincidence detection for $P_{\alpha\beta,1}(\mathbf{k}_1\sigma_1,\mathbf{k}_2\sigma_2)$, where the interaction matrix element $U(\mathbf{k}_1-\mathbf{q}_1, \mathbf{k}_2+\mathbf{q}_1,\mathbf{q}_1;\omega_1)$ has free momentum $\mathbf{q}_1$ but with all the other arguments fixed due to the momentum, energy and spin conservations.
+Similarly, $V_2$ involves only partial terms of $V_{2,T}$ in each coincidence detection for the other contributions, $P_{\alpha\beta,i}, i=2, \cdots, 8$.
 It should be noted that here we have made an assumption that the excited electron in the intermediate state can propagate freely in the target matter until it interacts with another electron by the interaction $V_2$.
-This assumption can be a good approximation for the case where the excited electron in the intermediate state has a much higher energy than that of the plasmon excitations.
-In this case, the excited electron can propagate freely within a very short time so as the plasmon excitations have not been fully excited.
-Therefore, within this short propagating time, the excited electron has little renormalization effects from the plasmon excitations.
-Moreover, the sudden approximation \citep{ShenRMP2003} is also assumed for the two electrons in the final state, which makes the momenta and energies of these two electrons conserved when they are tunnelling outside the target matter.
-In the above discussion, the work function has not been considered for simplicity.
+It can be a good approximation for the case where the excited electron in the intermediate state has a relatively long mean free path.
+Moreover, the sudden approximation \citep{ShenRMP2003} is also assumed for the two emitted electrons in the final state, which makes the momenta and energies of these two electrons conserved when they are tunnelling out from the target matter.
+In the above results, the work function has not been explicitly included for simplicity.